OK so I needed some under eaves storage for clothes in my new attic room. But I didn’t want a wardrobe at an odd angle following the roof line.

 And … I didn’t want to lose any valuable floor area.

 I thought I would build two chest of drawers underneath the purlin.
 Then, run a clothes rail between after seeing similar on here and Pinterest.

-Materials: 2 x TARVA chest of 5 drawers
+2 x TARVA chest of 5 drawers

-I only had 94cm height for the drawers so I cut down the TARVA by sawing off 11.7cm off the top to remove the smaller fifth drawer and screwed it back together.
+I only had 94cm height for the drawers.
+As a result, I cut down the TARVA by sawing off 11.7cm off the top to remove the smaller fifth drawer and screwed it back together.

-So, I ran some pine furniture board across the top for a book case/ storage area, made a pine surround for the wardrobe section, bolted the clothes rail to the purlin and make some doors out of more furniture board (all cut by Arnold Laver for free).
+So, I ran some pine furniture board across the top for a book case/ storage area, made a pine surround for the wardrobe section.
+After that, I bolted the clothes rail to the purlin and made some doors out of more furniture board (all cut by Arnold Laver for free).

 Jules Yap started IKEAHackers.net in 2006 as a personal blog to showcase the most impressive IKEA hacks from all over the world.
 Since then, she has learned a lot more about power tools and DIY.
 Her site has helped thousands modify IKEA furniture with step-by-step tutorials, craft projects and home styling.